 Membrane-mimetic models: organic solvents such as TFE (trifluoroethanol), detergent micelles such as SDS (sodium dodecylsulfate) or DPC (dodecylphosphocholine), lipid micelles e.g. D8PG (dioctanoyl phosphatidylglycerol), bicelles, and lipid bilayers

-MERS: Middle East Respiratory Syndrome, which belongs to the coronavirus family that includes the common cold and SARS, or severe acute respiratory syndrome that caused 800 deaths in 2003.
+MERS: Middle East Respiratory Syndrome (first reported in Saudi Arabia in 2012), which belongs to the coronavirus family that includes the common cold and SARS, or severe acute respiratory syndrome that caused 800 deaths in 2003.
 2015 MERS OUTBREAK